Beyond the Oscars: Your gateway to world cinema begins in March

 1. A plethora of streaming recommendations for a film festival from your couch: Subscribe to the premium monthly newsletter, The Globetrotting Watchlist.

 2. Community and curation: Want to discover a wide range of international films and discuss them with a group of international movie lovers full of intellectual curiosity?
-Join the waitlist for Reel Ruminators.
-Doors are closed to new members, but I will reopen them soon for April!
+Doors are now open to new members.
+We will watch and discuss an Indigenous film from Canada that I think is one of the most important films of this decade.

 3. Coaching for Filmmakers: Are you stuck finding the next steps to get your film made, finish your film, or figure out your career moves?
 I can help you strategize.
 Reply to this email for details.